telco2011/ubuntu-oracle-java/README.md

 # ubuntu-oracle-java
-This Dockerfile creates an ubuntu image with Oracle7jdk installed inside.
+This Dockerfile creates an ubuntu image with Oracle jdk installed inside.

 ## Use ubuntu-oracle-java docker image